signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

 ```
 - Define a Placeholder type.
 Here the [PlaceholderStrategyConfiguration](PlaceholderStrategyConfiguration.cs)
 does the job:
-  - It captures its own configuration AND the Assemblies configuration that applies where it is.
+  - It captures its own configuration AND the assemblies and the resolvers that apply where it is.
   - It is "empty": it always generate null strategies.
   - It overrides the `SetPlaceholder` to:
     - Check if the proposed new section is anchored in itself: the section parent configuration
-    path must be exactly the placeholder's path (the section name - the key - doesn't matter,
+    path must be exactly the placeholder's path.
-    we often use `<Dynamic>` for the section name).
     If the section is a "child", then:
-    - It creates a new `PolymorphicConfigurationTypeBuilder` that will use the captured assemblies.
+    - It creates a new `PolymorphicConfigurationTypeBuilder` that uses the captured assemblies and resolvers.
-    - It adds the type resolver for its family to the builder.
     - It ensures that the section is an immutable one or creates it (anchored at the right position).
     - It creates the configured object from the section.
     - If it fails (`Create` returns null), it does nothing (by returning itsef the placeholder is kept